-This is the essential Acts of Thomas, with the opening and closing acts quoted at length for reference.
+This is the essential Acts of Thomas, with the opening and closing parts quoted at length for reference.
 Fr.
-A. Mathias Mundadan, Professor of Church History and Theology at the Dharmaram Pontifical Institute, Bangalore, in History of Christianity in India, Vol. I, says “The description of the place of St. Thomas’s martyrdom [in the Acts] would easily suggest Mylapore as the town of king Mazdai [or Misdaeus].”
+A. Mathias Mundadan, Professor of Church History and Theology at the Dharmaram Pontifical Institute, Bangalore, in History of Christianity in India, says, “The description of the place of St. Thomas’s martyrdom [in the Acts] would easily suggest Mylapore as the town of king Mazdai [Misdaeus].”

 This statement is patently absurd in the face of the evidence of the Acts itself.
-Mylapore has never been “a desert country” as Mazdai’s land is described in the Acts — his city is not described at all — and has never had a Zoroastrian king or a mountain with an ancient royal sepulcher in it.
+Mylapore has never been “a desert country” as Mazdai’s land is described in the Acts―his city is not described at all―and has never had a Zoroastrian king or a mountain with an ancient royal sepulchre in it.
 Mylapore has always been known as a Hindu pilgrimage town and busy port, with jasmine gardens, jungles, peacocks and lush coconut groves.
 Mundadan can get away with his motivated assertions because most students of the St. Thomas legend do not know the Acts of Thomas or the topography of Mylapore and its larger environs.
 They also do not know West Asia and Persia and the history of Christianity in these places and the Roman Empire.
 They have no means by which to judge the declared conceits of Mundadan and the tribe of scholars that he represents.
-They must accept these conceits in good faith — and unfortunately their good faith is exploited to the limit.
+They must accept these conceits in good faith―and unfortunately their good faith is exploited to the limit.

 C.B.
 Firth could have included the testimony of Origen’s teacher, the Greek missionary theologian Clement of Alexandria (ca. 150-235), who had travelled from Greece to Italy, Syria and Palestine before settling in Egypt.
 Clement is known as an apologist rather than a father of the Church, as he tried to reconcile Platonic philosophy with Christian doctrine.
 He is the first orthodox Christian scholar to say that St. Thomas went to Parthia.

-Further on the Teaching names the land that had priests ordained by Aggaeus the disciple of Addaeus (Addai) the disciple of Judas Thomas, as “the whole of Persia of the Assyrians and Medes, and the countries round about Babylon … even to the borders of the Indians and even to the country of Gog and Magog.”
+Further on the Didache names the land that had priests ordained by Aggaeus the disciple of Addaeus (Addai) the disciple of Judas Thomas, as “the whole of Persia of the Assyrians and Medes, and the countries round about Babylon … even to the borders of the Indians and even to the country of Gog and Magog.

-In hoary British tradition, Gog and Magog are two giants of Cornwall who were slain by Brutus the Trojan, the legendary founder of London, but the author of the Teaching is probably referring to Prophet Ezekiel and the land of Magog from whence Gog would come, which lay somewhere to the north of Israel.
+In hoary British tradition, Gog and Magog are two giants of Cornwall who were slain by Brutus the Trojan, the legendary founder of London, but the author of the Didache is probably referring to the Old Testament prophet Ezekiel and the land of Magog from whence Gog would come, which lay somewhere to the north of Israel.

-The Teaching of the Apostles is following the earlier Acts of Thomas when it says that St. Thomas evangelised India — by which it means Parthia from the evidence in the text itself — as it was written at Edessa too where the Acts was written by a heterodox author who could have been a disciple of Bardesanes.
-He is a typical hagiographer, magnifying the works of St. Thomas and his disciples throughout the world — for this must be the significance of the reference to the mythical land of Gog and Magog.
+The Didache is following the earlier Acts of Thomas when it says that St. Thomas evangelized India―by which it means Parthia from the evidence in the text itself―as it was written at Edessa too where the Acts was written by a heterodox author who could have been a disciple of Bardesanes.
+He is a typical hagiographer, magnifying the works of St. Thomas and his disciples throughout the world―for this must be the significance of the reference to the mythical land of Gog and Magog.

 These two third century Syrian texts are the literary foundation on which the tradition of St. Thomas in India is built.
-Without them, and especially without the Acts, there is no St. Thomas east of Khorasan — the Land of the Rising Sun — which was the centre of the Parthian Empire and is the “India” of the Acts, even as “the farthest sea” of the Teaching is the Red and Arabian Seas that bordered the Parthian Empire.
+Without them, and especially without the Acts, there is no St. Thomas east of Khorasan which was the centre of the Parthian Empire and is the “India” of the Acts, even as “the farthest sea” of the Didache is the Red and Arabian Seas that bordered the Parthian Empire.

 Now to return to the fathers and doctors of the Church who testify to the coming of St. Thomas to India, the fourth century Ephraim of Edessa (the same who attacked Bardesanes), Gregory of Nazianzus, Ambrose of Milan, Jerome, the fifth century Gaudentius of Brescia, Paulinus of Nola, the sixth century Gregory of Tours, the seventh century Isidore of Seville, and the eighth century Bede of Jarrow, are all quoting the Acts, or works and verbal traditions based on the Acts, or the authority of each other.
 Their testimony is worthless as history even if it is made in good faith.

-The same could be said of the testimony of the second and third century Clement and Origen, and fourth century Eusebius, but the difference is that their earlier date and closeness to the alleged events and its first traditions — which are not recorded in a stylized religious fiction like the Acts — give them more credibility.
-They, too, had knowledge of the Acts and Teaching but chose to ignore them and declare that St. Thomas went to Parthia.
-Eusebius, who had done research at Edessa for his Ecclesiastical History but lived at Caesarea Maritima in Palestine, the port from which St. Thomas would have had to embark for India (unless he used the Gulf of Aqaba port of Eilat or the Egyptian ports of Elim or Berenice), certainly knew both traditions thoroughly and is a principal witness.
+The same could be said of the testimony of the second and third century Clement and Origen, and fourth century Eusebius, but the difference is that their earlier date and closeness to the alleged events and its first traditions―which are not recorded in a stylized religious fiction like the Acts―give them more credibility.
+They, too, had knowledge of the Acts and Didache but chose to ignore them and declare that St. Thomas went to Parthia.
+Eusebius, who had done research at Edessa for his Ecclesiastical History but lived at Caesarea Maritima in Palestine, the port from which St. Thomas would have had to embark for India (unless he sailed from Gaza, or the Gulf of Aqaba port of Eilat, or the Egyptian ports of Elim or Berenice), certainly knew both traditions thoroughly and is a principal witness.
 Moreover he held unorthodox religious views and would have been sympathetic to the Christian theosophy expounded in the Acts.
 Yet he states that St. Thomas went from Jerusalem by land to proselytise the Parthians.
-This supports the tradition that St. Thomas went to Edessa to meet his disciple Addai, whom he had sent earlier to meet the Abgar — the same Edessa that would later honour him with a book, a mummy, a tomb, and a cult.
+This supports the tradition that St. Thomas went to Edessa to meet his disciple Addai, whom he had sent earlier to meet the Abgar―the same Edessa that would later honour him with a book, a mummy, a tomb, and a cult.

 But Clement, Origen and Eusebius are not the only early Christian scholars to say that St. Thomas went to Parthia.
 There is also the fourth century priest, Rufinus of Aquileia, who translated Greek theological texts into Latin, and the fifth century Byzantine church historian and legal consultant, Socrates of Constantinople, who also wrote an Ecclesiastical History after Eusebius, the second edition which is still completely extant and considered an indispensable documentary source of early church history.

-The reasonable view held by many scholars today, that nobody in third century Asia was interested in St. Thomas except Edessa, where his cult was centred and from where it radiated, was anticipated by Dr. G. Milne Rae at the end of the last century.
+The reasonable view held by many scholars, that nobody in third century Asia was interested in St. Thomas except Edessa, where his cult was centred and from where it radiated, was anticipated by Rev. Dr. G. Milne Rae at the end of the last century.

 As for the testimony of the early fathers Ephraim, Gregory, Ambrose and Jerome, M. Augustus Neander, in General History of the Christian Religion and Church, writes, “The writings of the so-called apostolic fathers have unhappily for the most part come down to us in a condition very little worthy of confidence.
 At a very early date spurious writings were planned in the names of these men so highly venerated in the church for the purpose of giving authority to particular opinions or principles.”